Screenshot 2018-07-28 17.44.00.png

 I will also suggest you to use Sewline fabric pencil.
 It is very useful with sewing a zipper or to apply between the two layers of fabric to prevent them from skifting.

-Fusible interfacing: for this project I used Light weight fusible interfacing but I think the Medium weight can be an alternative in Medium and Big sizes.
+Fusible interfacing: for this project I used Medium weight fusible interfacing.
 Here are the ones I can suggest:

 And the last material I wanted to share is leather.
 I either buy it on Etsy, a precut leather straps.
 Or I use the old leather jackets or bags from my or my mothers closet.
 I cut the desired piece, fuse some light or medium weight interfacing to it and cut it in 1/2” or 1” stripes.